-As at December 31, 2022, no unusual challenges in obtaining reliable pricing apart from insignificant parts of the portfolio remained.
+As at December 31, 2023, no unusual challenges in obtaining reliable pricing apart from insignificant parts of the portfolio remained.
 The majority of valuation techniques continue to employ only observable market data, and there has been no significant increase in financial instruments measured on the basis of valuation techniques that are based on one or more significant unobservable inputs.
 The latter continues to include only unlisted shares, certain bonds and some long-dated derivatives for which there is no active market.
-On the derivatives portfolio, the Group makes fair value adjustments to cover changes in counterparty risk (credit valuation adjustment ("CVA") and debt valuation adjustment) and to cover expected funding costs (funding valuation adjustment ("FVA") and collateral valuation adjustment ("CoIVA")) on derivatives, bid-offer spreads on the net open position of the portfolio of assets and liabilities with offsetting market risk recognized at mid-market prices, and model risk on level 3 derivatives.
-As at December 31, 2022, the adjustments totaled DKK 0.2 billion (December 31, 2021: DKK 1.0 billion), including the adjustment for credit risk on derivatives that are credit impaired.
+On the derivatives portfolio, the Group makes fair value adjustments to cover changes in counterparty risk (credit valuation adjustment ("CVA") and debt valuation adjustment) and to cover expected funding costs (funding valuation adjustment ("FVA") and collateral valuation adjustment ("CoLVA")) on derivatives, bid-offer spreads on the net open position of the portfolio of assets and liabilities with offsetting market risk recognized at mid-market prices, and model risk on level 3 derivatives.
+With effect from 2023, FVA is calculated including both funding cost and funding benefit.
+To avoid double-counting between DVA and the funding benefit, DVA is offset in the Group's financial statements.
+As at December 31, 2023, the adjustments totaled DKK 0.4 billion (December 31, 2022: DKK 0.2 billion), including the adjustment for credit risk on derivatives that are credit impaired.
 For additional information, see note G33(a) to the 2022 Financial Statements incorporated by reference into this Base Information Memorandum.